ryanorsinger/ten-functions/README.md

 ➢ Ten Functions
 =================

-Click `Show` in the header to run the app live.
-Updates to your code will instantly deploy and update live.
+## Getting Started
+1. Remix this project on [Glitch](https://ten-functions.glitch.me)(https://github.com/ryanorsinger/ten-functions") so you have your own copy.
+2. Read the exercise prompts listed below
+3. Define your functions that solve the prompts inside of `solutions.js`.
+4. Use feedback to improve responses
+5. Submit issues and patches to the <a href="https://github.com/ryanorsinger/ten-functions/issues">Ten Functions project</a>

 ## The "Ten Functions" Exercises 👟
 0. The comments to the right of the function call example demonstrate the output of the function's operation on the provided input(s).
 Add your function definitions to `solutions.js`.
-Refresh `index.html` to run automated tests for feedback on your approach.
+Refresh `results.html` to run automated tests for feedback on your solutions.

 1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and `boolean` in data type.